alex-ten/HFSP/content/materials/index.md

 ## 3. Raw data files
 The data was sorted based on the version that was run (Strategic, Free with Familiarization, Free Only).
 There are 2 data files contained in each folder (data, extra_data).
-Column meanings for the `data` file:
+Column legend for the `data` file:
 - **participant:assignmentId**: this is a unique identifier for each participant
 - **condition**: this indicates whether or not a participant was told that there is a monster family that has unpredictable food preferences, as described under Task Versions.
 (0 = text is shown to participant; 1 = text is NOT shown to participant)
 - **stage**: this indicates what state the participant was in for this trial, as described under Task Versions (train, free, or test)